 The Vaolin Drive also connects via USB A, so devices with USB C will require an adapter to connect.
 Its use of a traditional tray increases risk of damage to the system.

 The Archgon SuperDrive is designed to be compatible with the Mac lineup of devices.
 It is compatible with CD and DVD.
 Much of the Mac lineup has transitioned to USB C, which this drive supports natively without an adapter.
 It is compatible with Apple’s suite of software from iTunes and iMovie to iDVD and DVD player.

-The Archgon SuperDrive is available in silver and black metal, providing a choice in style, if you wish.
-It utilizes a tray style loading mechanism.
-This naturally carries risk of damage due to the extra component to stick out while on the go.
+The Archgon SuperDrive is available in silver and black metal, providing a choice in style if you wish.
+It utilizes a tray-style loading mechanism.
+This naturally carries a risk of damage due to the extra component to stick out while on the go.
 For the features offered, the Archgon is a bit more expensive than other options.
 Though would be comparable to its USB A counterparts since the user base it is designed for needs a USB C connection on the drive.

 The MCE Technologies SuperDrive is designed for compatibility with Macs.
 It is compatible with both USB A and USB C connections.
 This drive is unique in that it not only supports reading and writing to DVDs and CDs, but it can also read BluRays.
 It also comes with software compatible with this feature.
 Unfortunately, this doesn’t support 4K UHD disks, but most users likely have a collection of traditional BluRays that will work.
 It also will not write to BluRays, though this should also not be too much of an issue since many users will be writing to DVDs or CDs for compatibility.